 This might take some trial and error though.
 Some athletes might prefer to stay away from the higher amount.
 Others will prefer the lower end of the spectrum.

 Caffeine typically reaches peak blood concentration at around the one-hour mark and remains steady for around 3-4 hours.
-So, it would make sense for an athlete to consume the caffeine around an hour before their event or training session.
+So, it would make sense for an athlete to consume caffeine around an hour before their event or training session.

 And for longer endurance events it can make sense to have more caffeine throughout the event as well.
 A standard guideline is 3-6mg/kg in total, including during the race.
 Obviously, there can be exceptions for ultra-endurance events though.